NickKruse18/Delivery-Routing/README.md

 ![Ex1](https://github.com/NickKruse18/Delivery-Routing/assets/97922500/234d094c-a0ad-4708-b6d7-4c50ff0189c0)

 Here the map is of size 20 with 6 pairs of locations.
 Each pair is marked with a number from 1 to 6.
 The blue numbers are pick up locations and the reds are delivery locations.
 The black point is the starting location, and the red edge is where the route starts.
+Note that for each pair the blue number is alway visited before the red, fx. the blue 5 is

 ![Ex2](https://github.com/NickKruse18/Delivery-Routing/assets/97922500/cf59a92e-d19b-40a3-9835-326ea6e3f338)